aws/karpenter-provider-aws/designs/limits.md

 Limits will be defined at the per-provisioner level.
 We'll rely on the `karpenter.sh/provisioner-name` node label when calculating resource usage by a specific provisioner.
 This is useful when multiple teams share a single cluster and use separate provisioners since each team's resource consumption will be limited separately.

 A global cluster-wide limit for all resources could be configured too.
-However, since we only expect a finite list of provisioners in the cluster, inferring the global limit from a sum of provisioner specific limits shouldn't be difficult for a cluster adminsistrator to do either.
+However, since we only expect a finite list of provisioners in the cluster, inferring the global limit from a sum of provisioner specific limits shouldn't be difficult for a cluster administrator to do either.
 I think this is another knob we should consider adding only if we find other compelling use cases.